njswede/bosphorus/README.md

 `java -jar target/bosphorus-0.0.1.jar --vra-url=https://<your vra host>`
 1. The portal should now be accessible on http://yourhost:8080/
 1. Log in using your vRA credentials.
 No domain ID is necessary.

+## Known bugs and limitations

+* Currently only works for the default tenant.
+* Only supports day 2 operations for which there is no form.
+* Displays some day 2 operations that won't work outside the native vRA portal (such as Connect via RDP).
+* Only allows you to edit basic machine parameters when requesting catalog items.
+Networks, software components, etc. will be created using their default values.
+* In the Requests section, live update doesn't work for some day 2 operations.